 - d.
-During a use of force application, if the use of a baton or an extended range impact weapon (i.e. bean bag, pepper ball rounds) is deployed as a force option and the inmate sustains an injury that draws blood, the inmate will be transported to the hospital for evaluation and treatment.
-This Emergency Room evaluation will occur regardless of any evaluation or care from DCAJ medical staff or EMTs. - A-7.
+When a baton or an extended range impact weapon (i.e. bean bag, pepper ball rounds) is deployed as a force option and the inmate sustains an injury that draws blood.
+In this case, the inmate will be transported to the hospital for evaluation and treatment.
+This Emergency Department evaluation will occur regardless of any evaluation or care from AJ medical staff or EMTs.
+Records from the hospital evaluation will be placed in the inmate's AJ medical file. - A-7.
 Use of Force Report.
-The Corrections Use of Force Report Form No. 409, 409 supplemental and any other appropriate documents must be completed and reviewed by a shift supervisor by the end of shift.
-Reports will remain in draft form until approved by the Corrections Commander. - A-8.
+The Corrections Use of Force Report Form No. 409, 409 supplemental and any other appropriate documents must be completed and reviewed by a shift supervisor by the end of shift, unless authorized by a shift supervisor to be completed at a later time.
+Reports will remain in draft form until approved by the Corrections Captain. - A-8.
 Criminal Charges.
 If criminal charges are to be considered, the shift supervisor will determine whether to assign a jail investigator or notify a patrol supervisor to assign a patrol deputy to complete a criminal report.
-Refer to DCAJ Policy CD-8-17, Criminal Acts. - A-9.
+Refer to AJ Policy CD-8-17, Criminal Acts. - A-9.
 Report Content.
 All corrections use of force reports will include relevant events and facts leading up to and during the use of force incident.
 This will include the actions by the inmate, deputy and decisions made by the shift supervisor.
-The report will be in chronological order, detailing all reasonable beliefs, decisions, and actions made at the time of the event.
+The report will be in chronological order, detailing all reasonable beliefs, decisions, use of defensive tools, and actions made at the time of the event.
 In addition all use of force reports will follow the guidelines set in DCSO Policy 5.01 Use of Force with regard to reporting special knowledge, influential factors, and previous knowledge, which may have influenced the decisions for those involved with a use of force incident.
 Additional factors to consider specific to corrections application for use of force are the following: - a.
-Known factors: - 1) Inmate history and classification. - 2) Location of the event and current threat level presented to staff or other inmates. - 3) Number of inmates involved, hazards present and confinement. - 4) Reason for contact, efforts made to negotiate or the ability to control the incident. - 5) Justification for a pre-planned or exigent application of force. - 6) The ability to notify a shift sergeant. - b.
+Known factors: - 1) Inmate history and classification. - 2) Location of the event and current threat level presented to staff or other inmates. - 3) Number of inmates involved, hazards present and confinement. - 4) Reason for contact, efforts made to negotiate or the ability to control the incident. - 5) Justification for a pre-planned or exigent application of force. - 6) The ability to notify a shift supervisor. - b.
 Use of Force Application: - 1) Did the initial application gain compliance or allow for control. - 2) Response of the inmate(s) to reasonable commands and warnings, type of force being applied, and level of resistance by the inmate(s) who were not complying. - 3) Reasons for an increased application of force: level of resistance, multiple threats, injury, exhaustion, access to a weapon (dangerous/deadly), or other factors limiting staff to control the incident in a timely manner.
 A reasonable belief without an increased level of force; threatened or used the situation would escalate. - c.
-Post application: - 1) Subdue and control the inmate and take control of the scene. - 2) Determine the appropriate restraints to be used, a safe location to secure the inmate(s) involved and evaluate the need for immediate medical response.
+Post application: - 1) Subdue and control the inmate and take control of the scene.

+2) Determine the appropriate restraints to be used, a safe location to secure the inmate(s) involved and evaluate the need for immediate medical response.